siiptuo/pio/README.md

 Here we can see that `pio` finds different quality parameter for different images (using default settings).
 In general images with a lot of details require higher quality than those with fewer details.

-However `pio` is not perfect.
-For instance optimized JPEG of the first image is quite heavily compressed.
+However, `pio` is not perfect: for example some JPEG artifacts are visible in the first example image.
-This is fine for the mostly solid sky but not for the bridge with more details.
+In this case the quality setting is optimized for the solid sky covering most of the image but not the finer details of the bridge.

 | Original                                                                                                                                                                                                                                                                          | Optimized JPEG                                                          | Optimized WebP                                                          |
 | -                                                                                                                                                                                                                                                                                 | -                                                                       | -                                                                       |